 Photos by Vicki Steward, except the studio ones which were by John Mason.
 Thanks to Mark from Sonus Magus Music shop for the photo of the notice in the window!.

-You can also subscribe to Normal For Glastonbury by email, ‘like’ the Normal for Glastonbury facebook page, share my blog and facebook posts (this is really important – it’s how I reach more readers!).
-See my ’Hire Me’ page if you’d like to pay me to help you with your own projects.
-Find out more about how to support this blog,
+You can also subscribe to Normal For Glastonbury by email, follow the Normal for Glastonbury facebook page, share my blog and facebook posts (this is really important – it’s how I reach more readers!).

 This post was not sponsored.
 Would you like to commission and sponsor me to write an article about what you do, for Normal For Glastonbury?
 You’d be reaching thousands of readers who love the Town.
 Please click here for more information.